 2. Irresistibly tender and moist.
 The cake’s texture is heavenly – soft, tender, and incredibly moist.
 The combination of butter, oil, and milk all adds to the incredibly fluffy texture of the cake.

 3. Perfect crumb topping.
 The streusel topping is a star on its own.
-It's buttery, provides a satisfying crunch, and is lightly spiced with cinnamon and cardamom.
+It’s made with brown butter, provides a satisfying crunch, and is lightly spiced with cinnamon and cardamom.

 4. Incredibly versatile.
 Whether enjoyed with your morning coffee or tea, or served as dessert after dinner, this blueberry crumb cake is versatile enough to fit any occasion.